 - Are teams and departments closer to reaching their individual goals?

-Fine-tuning your strategy may take time, especially as goals and KPIs change with the demands of your industry.
+Fine-tuning your strategy may take time, especially since goals and KPIs change with the demands of your industry.
 The important thing is that these metrics are moving in the right direction.

 iDashboards offers user-friendly data visualization to help your company reach its goals.
 To learn more, get in touch with us for a free trial.